 The techniques proposed here seem to match relatively well current practice in the area of Web applets.
-In particular, they account fairly well for Rouaix's implementation of safe libraries in the MMM browser [28].
-Some aspects of MMM are still unaccounted for, such as the necessity of taking copies of mutable objects before validating them.
-Also, MMM applets have the ability to install functions in various stages of the browser (HTML display machine, document decoding), and this requires validation of these functions at times other than those suggested by our framework.
+In particular, they account fairly well for Rouaix's implementation of safe libraries in the MMM browser.

 Our techniques put almost no constraints on the applets, except being well-typed in a simple, completely standard type system.
 The security effort is concentrated on the execution environment provided by the browser.
-Typing the applets in a richer type system, such as the type systems for information flow of [24, 31, 32, 14] or the effect and region system of [29], could provide more information on the behavior of the applet and enable more flexible security policies in the execution environment.
-However, it is probably impractical to rely on rich type systems for applets, because these type systems are not likely to be widely accepted by applet developers.
-Whether these rich type systems can be applied to the execution environment only is an interesting open question.
+Typing the applets in a richer type system, such as the type systems for information flow of [31,41,40,20] or the effect and region system of [38], could provide more information on the behavior of the applet and enable more flexible security policies in the execution environment.
+However, it is impractical to rely on rich type systems for applets, because these type systems are not likely to be widely accepted by applet developers.
+Whether these rich type systems can be applied to the execution environment only, while still using a standard type system for the applets, is an interesting open question.

 On the technical side, the proofs of the type-based security properties are variants of usual type soundness proofs.
 It would be interesting to investigate the security content of other classical semantic results such as representation independence and logical relations.
-Given the importance of communications between the applet and its environment, it could be worthwhile to reformulate our security results for a calculus of communicating processes [2, 1].
+Given the importance of communications between the applet and its environment, it could be worthwhile to reformulate our security results for a calculus of communicating processes [6, 3, 1].